sarutlaa/Weather-Data-Analysis/README.md

 ## Task 2 : Data Ingestion

 The data files from wx_data were replicated locally after being sourced from the specified GitHub repository.
 The task of data ingestion in batches is performed by the Data_Ingestion.ipynb Python notebook.
-A total of 1,729,957 records were processed.
+A total of 1,729,957 records were processed, with the start_time, end_time, duration of data ingestion as shown below.